Earn 90 Day StoreCash> Learn More

 Steamers produce steam vapour from a tank to smooth fabrics, everything from sheets and pillowcases to tablecloths and work shirts.
 You simply fill the water capsule, then pass the steam nozzle over your item.
 Barely any pressure is applied, as the steam works to relax fibres, rather than flatten them.
 Even delicate items – that might not handle the heated plane of an iron – respond well to a steamer.
 Portable steamers fit snug in your suitcase for work trips or holidays.

-Steam Stations
+Steam stations

 Also known as steam generators, steam stations are an evolution of the standard iron.
 They look much like an iron (with a similar triangular soleplate) but sit atop a detachable water tank, which is used to produce a much greater amount of steam than a standard iron.
 Many models are designed to be used as either a standard press iron, or vertically, to steam hanging garments.